Medically Reviewed by Diane S. Berson, MD

 According to the ACS, basal cell carcinoma makes up 80 percent of non-melanoma skin cancers, and squamous cell carcinomas account for about 20 percent.
-Together, these two types account for about 95 percent of all new cases of skin cancer.
-Over three million cases of non-melanoma skin cancer are diagnosed every year in the United States.
+About 5.4 million cases of non-melanoma skin cancer are diagnosed every year in the United States.
 Men have a higher risk than women of developing these skin cancers.

 Melanoma is the least common, but most aggressive, of the three types of skin cancer.
 It originates in the skin's melanocytes—the cells that produce pigment, or melanin.

-In 2012, the ACS estimates that 76,250 new cases of melanoma will be diagnosed in the United States—about 4 percent of all diagnosed skin cancers.
-But melanoma accounts for about 75 percent of skin cancer deaths.
-One person dies of melanoma almost every hour (every 62 minutes).
+In 2016, the ACS estimates that 76,380 new cases of melanoma will be diagnosed in the United States—about 1 percent of all diagnosed skin cancers.
+But melanoma accounts for the vast majority of skin cancer deaths.
+One person dies of melanoma almost every hour (every 52 minutes).